OfficeDev/Office-Add-in-samples/Samples/excel-open-in-teams/README.md

 ### Authentication

-This sample reuses code from a Microsoft Azure OpenID Connect sample to handle authentication and authorization.
-For more information see [Use OpenID Connect to sign in users to Microsoft identity platform and execute Microsoft Graph operations using incremental consent](https://github.com/Azure-Samples/ms-identity-aspnet-webapp-openidconnect).
+This sample reuses code from [Quickstart: ASP.NET Core web app that signs in users and calls Microsoft Graph on their behalf](https://docs.microsoft.com/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp-calls-graph).
+To obtain the access token, this sample uses code from [A web app that calls web APIs: Acquire a token for the app](https://docs.microsoft.com/azure/active-directory/develop/scenario-web-app-call-api-acquire-token?tabs=aspnetcore).

 ### Constructing the spreadsheet